OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

     Before Excel can use your custom function, you need to describe it using metadata.
 You need to define the `id` used in the `associate` method previously, along with some other metadata.

-4. Open the **./src/functions/functions.json** file.
+4. Open the file **./src/functions/functions.json**.
 Add the following JSON object to the 'functions' array and save the file.

     ```JSON
     {